May 18, 2016

 The white people who occupy the con space look at me like I don’t belong—unless I’m being sexualized because then I belong to them.
 For me, it’s through cosplay that I can negotiate what I know and love, while imagining what voices, faces, and conversations need to be amplified.
 Fan activity is a multibillion-dollar industry, and I want to model the kinds of characters I wish I grew up with when I cosplay.
 I can’t wait to see what kinds of idols the future will hold.

-Priya Rehal is an MA student in the Communication and Culture program at York and Ryerson Universities.
-Priya is interested in transgressive play, subcultures, and feminism.
-Priya researches cosplay, politics of representation, hip hop cultures, Sikhism, fandom, and accessibility.
+Pree Rehal is an MA student in the Communication and Culture program at York and Ryerson Universities.
+Pree is interested in transgressive play, subcultures, and feminism.
+Pree researches cosplay, politics of representation, hip hop cultures, Sikhism, fandom, and accessibility.
 Their MA thesis is on people of colour who engage in steampunk costuming, and their past research includes Disney Princesses, selfies, and subversive cosplay.
 You can follow them on Twitter @Preezilla.

 “I Fight White Supremacy by Cosplaying” is from our FUTURES issue (spring 2016)